UW-Madison-SDC/SDC-Projects/README.md

 * Put in consistent work rather than putting it off and not getting to it.
 * Communicate!

+## Creating a Project
+For those who wish to come up with their own project, check out the Project Template for general guidelines on the difficulty of a project you should take on.
+At the bottom of the Project Template are also some ideas with examples of components for said ideas if you wish to go that route.
+The Project Template can be found in this repository.

 ## Shortcomings Last Semester
 Projects are going to be similar to last year but we hope to address some challenges that occured.
 These are primarily:
 * There was a lot of confusion with the random assignment of project leads as there were not enough applicants for the number of those interested in participating in projects